AlwaysInMind/aim-web-app/README.md

 A Reactjs powered SPA web app for maximum portability.
 A nodejs backend to abstract the various services and handle sensitive operations.

+# History

+Several years ago I developed an accademic prototype for Prof Peter Cudd and others at Sheffield University ScHARR RATS group (Now CATCH) designed to explore people with dementia using technology in a care home environment.
+This was [MAAVIS](http://maavis.fullmeasure.co.uk/) and was fairly successful in getting people to engage and socialise through the tech.
+We even had Silvia Syms liking it.
+While care and adult education staff expressed considerable interest, it was clear they needed a product and service, but this was an EU funded project at the end of the term.

+As little like it has appeared since then, I decided to take some time to develop a product (well a service) using modern Web technology that has enabled many of the original ideas and more.
+Thus Always in Mind was born.

 # A "Shout out" to some of the great tools we use

 * Web Standards - for the most portable solution